feldera/dist-design/README.md

 The following features are out of scope:

-- Upgrade of computation, or other changes to a computation implemented in DBSP.
+- Upgrade of computation, or other changes to a computation or the dataflow graph that implements it in DBSP.
 - Multiple connected pipelines.

 We aim to satisfy the following base requirements: